 Through the regional assessment site identification and selection process, Eskom were guided to site/locate their proposed wind energy facility within an area/zone of preference.

 No location/site alternatives are, therefore required to be considered further.
 The following project alternatives, however, will be investigated in the EIA:

-- The 'do nothing' alternative: " Eskom does not establish a wind energy facility in the Western Cape (maintain status quo).
+- The 'do nothing' alternative: Eskom does not establish a wind energy facility in the Western Cape (maintain status quo).
 This alternative will not assist Eskom or the South African government in reaching their set targets for renewable energy.
-In addition, the Western Cape power supply will not benefit from the additional generated power being directly evacuated into the Province's This grid. is, therefore. not а preferred alternative. - Site-specific alternatives: in >> terms of turbine positions within the broader 37 km area.
-Once sufficient information is available from an environmental and planning perspective for the site, a detailed micro-siting exercise (through the use of specialist software) will be undertaken to effectively 'design' the wind energy facility.
+In addition, the Western Cape power supply benefit will not from additional generated power being evacuated directly into the Province's grid.
+This is, therefore. not preferred а alternative. - Site-specific alternatives: in terms of turbine positions within the broader 37 km area.
+Once sufficient information is available from environmental an and planning perspective for the site, a detailed micro-siting exercise (through the use of specialist software) will be undertaken to effectively 'design' the wind energy facility.
 This micro-siting information will then be provided, and will inform the specialist impact assessments at the EIA phase.
-The planning process will also include the positioning of other ancillary infrastructure, including access roads, laydown areas and substation sites.
-This alternative will, therefore, be considered in extensive detail in the EIA phase. - " Alternative technologies: for use in the establishment of the wind facility.
-There is a limited range of alternative technologies (turbines) for commercial scale wind energy facilities.
-In addition, the technology is constantly evolving.
-There are no significant differences from an environmental perspective between technologies.
-Eskom will embark on a competitive process (i.e. call for bids from suppliers) to arrive at the most cost-effective solution.
+The planning process will also include the positioning of other ancillary infrastructure. including access roads, laydown areas and substation sites.
+This alternative will, therefore, considered in extensive detail in the EIA phase.